Crypto Tax in Austria: Bitcoin trading, Crypto Mining & crypto Assets taxation

-TPA tax expert Christian Oberkleiner has compiled the 7 key questions and answers for crypto investors.
+TPA crypto tax expert Christian Oberkleiner has compiled the 7 key questions and answers for crypto investors that are active with bitcoin trading or crypto mining in Austria.
+All you need to know on crypto taxes in Austria!

 1. Do private cryptocurrencies have to be taxed?